GFCI Outlet Installation & Switch Repair Services

 At Snappy Electric, Plumbing, Heating, & Air, we know how dangerous electricity can be and how much you want to ensure your family is protected from electrical shocks.
-If you’re concerned about your outlets, call us and ask about a GFCI outlet installation to keep you and your children safe.
+If you're concerned about your outlets, call us and ask about a GFCI outlet installation to keep you and your children safe.
+Don't mess with electrical problems.
+Call Snappy Electric, Plumbing, Heating, & Air in the Marietta, GA area for GFCI outlet installation or outlet repair.

 A Ground Fault Circuit Interrupter (GFCI) is a device that guards against electrical shocks from the electrical devices we use every day.
 These outlets are especially useful in areas where there's moisture, such as the kitchen, garage or the bathroom where an accidental shock is likely.
 Failing to install a GFCI outlet in one of these locations can result in shock or burns to whoever is operating a device that develops a short.